 The University of Southern California (USC), is famous for its games program.
 Widely known for outputting amazing video game talent, USC is considered one of the top schools for learning to make games in the nation.
-And video games have become a HOT topic.
+And video games like those from an Arcade in Toronto have become the new TREND and HOT topic.
 All the conversation and buzz is always around the big video game hits that are coming out.
 Halo.
 Black Ops.
 The list goes on.
 With giant conferences like E3, showing off the coolest new video games to the world, very few innovations arrive in the game industry that’s off the screen.
 Enter Doozy, an interactive, life-sized board game for everybody ages 8 through 88.

 Designed at the University of Southern California as a class project, the team has made 10 prototypes for beta testing for this life-sized board game, allowing over 700 people to enjoy the game.
 Doozy is committed to bringing creative play back regardless of age or socioeconomic status.
 They have partnered with Playworks Southern California, Boys and Girls Club of the Foothills, Skirball Cultural Center, HUB LA, and the Center for Inspired Teaching to help kids move, interact, and create.